George Tscherny: Career

 In 1950, Tscherny began his professional career as a packaging designer with Donald Deskey Associates.
 In 1953, Tscherny joined George Nelson & Associates, a firm in the vanguard of post-war Modernist design.
 Tscherny became an associate and head of the graphics department before leaving the Nelson office to open an independent design office in 1956.
 Tscherny began to teach in the same year.
 Around the same time, he was hired by the Cartoonist and Illustrators School (soon to become the School of Visual Arts) to establish a graphic design department and change the direction of the curriculum.
 He also designed a series of posters to appear in the subway that would reflect the new image and expanded goals of the school and later designed the school's current logo.

 The Tscherny design office quickly acquired a distinguished roster of institutional and corporate clients.
 Tscherny was appointed design consultant to the Ford Foundation.
 In 1955, he designed the first appointment calendar for the Museum of Modern Art.
 The Tscherny office designed comprehensive identification programs for United Aircraft, Texasgulf, and W.R.
 Grace, as well as corporate annual reports for RCA, American Can, Burlington Industries, Colgate Palmolive, General Dynamics, Johnson & Johnson, CPC International, Morgan Stanley, SEI Investments, Uris Buildings, Colonial Penn Group, Mickelberry Corp., and Overseas National Airways.

-A wide range of other assignments has included the design of a U.S. postage stamp commemorating Alexander Graham Bell and the centennial of the telephone, cigarette packaging for Liggett & Myers Tobacco Co., and illustrations for the Saturday Evening Post.
+A wide range of other assignments included the design of a US postage stamp commemorating Alexander Graham Bell and the centennial of the telephone, cigarette packaging for Liggett & Myers Tobacco Co., and illustrations for the Saturday Evening Post.
 Past clients include: Champion Papers, Monadnock Paper, Strathmore, Simpson Paper, Air Canada, PanAm, Mobil, IBM, Bankers Trust, Goethe House, J.C.
 Penney, Bergamo Fabrics, American Federation of Arts, Interactive Language Teaching, Owens-Corning Fiberglas, Millipore, and numerous others.

 Tscherny’s posters are represented in the collection of the Museum of Modern Art, N.Y.; the Cooper Hewitt Smithsonian Design Museum, N.Y.; the Library of Congress, Washington, DC; and the Kunstgewerbemuseum, Zürich.
 A comprehensive collection of Tscherny’s work is included in the Graphic Design Archives at Rochester Institute of Technology and in the Milton Glaser Design Study Center and Archives at the School of Visual Arts.
 Over 100 posters and other examples of work are included in the AGI archives of the Bibliothèque Nationale de France.

-Tscherny served two terms (1966–1968) as president of the American Institute of Graphic Arts (AIGA) and is a member of Alliance Graphique Internationale (AGI).
+Tscherny served two terms (1966–1968) as president of the American Institute of Graphic Arts (AIGA) and was a member of Alliance Graphique Internationale (AGI).
 In 1988, the American Institute of Graphic Arts (AIGA) awarded George Tscherny their annual medal “In recognition of distinguished achievements and contributions to the graphic arts.”
 In 1997 Tscherny was inducted into the N.Y.
 Art Directors Hall of Fame.

 The book “AIGA Self Portraits 2015” featured self-portraits by established designers with their advice to young designers.
 Tscherny contributed a self-portrait with the comment: “Respect for the past, enthusiasm for the present, and Hope for the future.”